 He then tasks Battle Group Kontula to cut the Ratte road, which constitutes the only means of communication for the Soviets based in Suomussalmi.
-Not only does Battle Group Kontula advance to block the road, it destroys a convoy of six Soviet trucks carrying wounded to the Soviet rear.
+Not only does the Battle Group Kontula advance to block the road, but the Finns also destroy a convoy of six Soviet trucks carrying wounded to the Soviet rear.

-To the north, the Finnish 16th detachment continues blocking the Soviet 662nd Regiment, the only other source of succour for the Soviets in Suomussalmi.
+To the north, the Finnish 16th detachment continues blocking the Soviet 662nd Regiment, the only other source of succor for the Soviets in Suomussalmi.

 European Air Operations: A German barrage balloon drifts loose and falls in the Shetlands.
 Luftwaffe aircraft are spotted off the Yorkshire coast.

 |"Commander Jan Grudziński, the Commander of the Polish Navy submarine ORP Orzeł (Eagle), probably in one of the naval bases in Britain, 11 December 1939."
 Grudziński has just completed a daring escape with his crew from internment in Estonia, which caused diplomatic issues for the Estonian government.
 Orzel died about six months later during a patrol in the North Sea. © IWM (HU 128076).|